Iceland in November — 5 good reasons to visit

 If you enjoy a regular glass of wine or beer, I highly suggest stocking up at the duty-free store in Keflavik.
 It works out more cost-effective and you can comfortably drink as much as you want.

 Cheap eats in Iceland

-To save for day trips, head to the local bakery.
-They have a great selection of freshly-made sandwiches, drinks and other snacks.
+They’ve a great selection of freshly-made sandwiches, local breads, drinks and other snacks.
 You should also visit the local supermarkets.
-Mine was the ‘Bonus’ store, and we bought snacks and drinks, which were perfect when on the go.
+Ours was the Bonus store, and we bought snacks and drinks, which were perfect when on the go.

-Last money-saving tip.
-Tap water in Iceland is very clean and drinkable.
-Saying that, fill up your water bottle indoors and save heaps when you’re on the move.
+Before leaving your Airbnb or hotel, be sure to fill up your water bottle and save heaps when you’re on the move.